-Growing up, information is deliberately withheld from us, either because the truth hurts or because we’re not ready to hear it.
+Growing up, information is deliberately withheld from us, either because the truth hurts or because we’re not ready to hear it yet.
 We were taught that there are no winners or losers in life, real beauty can only be found on the inside, and that good things will happen to good people.
 Somehow, it is considerably more complicated than that.
-The same could be said for that one disgruntled office worker of 20 years who was denied that much deserved promotion, only to walk in on his wife cheating on him with his boss.
+The same could be said for that one disgruntled office worker of twenty years who was denied that much deserved promotion, only to walk in on his wife cheating on him with his boss.
 He, too, discovered that perhaps the world isn’t as friendly as he was lead to believe, and that his life could be uprooted in any instant.
-For this reason, I have devised 5 universal truths that society was either too afraid or unwilling to teach us as children.
+For this reason, I have devised five universal truths that society was either too afraid or unwilling to teach us as children.

-1.)
-If something is too good to be true, then it probably is.
+Truth 1: If something is too good to be true, then it probably is.

 As someone who is now undeterred by disappointment, I cannot even begin to delve into the number of times I was confident that a wish of mine would come true, only to get severely burned.
 I just couldn’t help myself.